microsoft/bedrock/docs/firstWorkload/README.md

 }
 ```

-Finally, create the Service Principal (using the subscription id above):
+3. Create the Service Principal (using the subscription id above):

 ```bash
 $ mkdir -p ~/cluster-deployment/sp